 Counselor – Have an amazing week with girls!
 As a counselor, you are responsible for ensuring campers are safe and comfortable, as well as planning daily activities for the unit.
 Create a great experience for campers through games, songs, hiking and more.

-Lifeguard – The lifeguard is responsible for the safety of campers and staff at waterfront.
-The lifeguard adds to the harmonious camp operations by exhibiting positivity and active camper engagement.
+Lifeguard – Responsible for the safety of campers and staff at waterfront.
+The lifeguard adds to the harmonious camp operations by exhibiting positive and active camper engagement.
 Sixteen-year-olds may apply with references.